There are Four Stages of Statistical Skill and in this article we will introduce you to the topics and some resources to hone the first stage.

 - common bivariate statistical tests: t-tests, chi-square, non-parametrics, tests of proportion, and correlations

-- basics of multiple regression with continuous predictors
+- simple linear regression with one continuous predictor

 - fundamentals of power and sample size